tbr7/tbr7.github.io/README.md

 ```bash
 $ ./bin/deploy
 ```
-uses the `master` branch for the source code and deploys the webpage to `gh-pages`.
+uses the `main` branch for the source code and deploys the webpage to `gh-pages`.

 </details>